kubernetes/enhancements/keps/sig-node/20190925-seccomp-built-in-profiles.md

 | `unconfined` 	| Seccomp is not applied to the container processes (the current default in Kubernetes), if no alternative is provided.
 Usage should be discouraged. 	| Unchanged 	| No 	|

-Users will be able to define the complain mode profile in the same way they do today: at pod, container and cluster levels.
+Users will be able to use any of the built-in profiles in the same way they do today: at pod and container levels or the default with `PodSecurityPolicy`.
 Please note that as part of [Seccomp becoming GA](https://github.com/kubernetes/enhancements/pull/1148), there may be some changes in syntax.